ProfileCreator/Configuration-Profile-Reference/markdown/Exchange Payload.md

-> **Note:** Note: As with VPN and Wi-Fi configurations, it is possible to associate an SCEP credential with an Exchange configuration via the `PayloadCertificateUUID` key.
+> **Note:** As with VPN and Wi-Fi configurations, it is possible to associate an SCEP credential with an Exchange configuration via the `PayloadCertificateUUID` key.